 Pelvic floor therapy in Bloomsdale, MO.
-Pelvic floor dysfunction doesn’t just cause pain; it can impact your self-perception and happiness.
-If pelvic floor dysfunction is keeping you from dominating on the field, starting a family, or just getting through a day with the same assurance and comfort as before, pelvic floor physical therapy may be what you require to feel like your best you again.
+Pelvic floor causes more than just physical discomfort; it can affect your self-perception and independence.
+If pelvic floor dysfunction is keeping you from returning to a favorite activity, starting a family, or just getting through a day with the same assurance and comfort you used to, pelvic floor physical therapy may be what you need to regain your lifestyle.
 With research-supported treatment plans, pelvic floor therapy in Bloomsdale, MO can lead to:

 - Improved bladder and bowel control